GermanZero-de/localzero-generator-core/README.rst

 =========================
 LocalZero is a community project providing a tool that determines

- - a status quo greenhouse gas balance (for the record year 2018)
+ - greenhouse gas balances for the reference year 2018 and the planned target year
- - a greenhouse gas balance for the planned target year to achieve carbon neutrality
+ - final energy consumptions for the reference year 2018 and the planned target year
- - and most important measures and costs required to become carbon neutral.
+ - and the most important measures and costs required to become carbon neutral.

-This is calculated for a given city/district that can be chosen by the user.
-Each city is referenced via a unique 8-digit AGS-key (Amtlicher Gemeindeschlüssel).
+This tool can be used at city, district or state level using their respective unique 8-digit AGS-key (Amtlicher Gemeindeschlüssel).
 More information on the methodology can be found in our documentation on readthedocs: https://localzero-generator.readthedocs.io/en/latest/.

 - 19.03.2018 Important Note!